ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 **3. Create the Firmware Action Handler**

 In order to support the Firmware action, the device needs to create a handler and add it to ManagedDevice.
-The handler must extend a DeviceFirmwareHandler class and implement the following methods,
+The handler must extend a DeviceFirmwareHandler class and implement the following methods:

 .. code:: java